A Guide to Physical Therapy for Knee Pain

 - Start by standing with feet shoulder-width apart and hands on hips

-- Keeping your knee straight, kick one leg backward as far as you comfortably can without arching the back or leaning forward
+- Keeping a straight leg, kick one leg backward as far as you comfortably can without arching the back or leaning forward

 - Repeat for up to 15 repetitions on each leg for 2 to 3 sets total